Stuycs-K/final-project-8-fangl-lia/README.md

 It also includes animations and sound.
 Standard 8-ball pool rules are implemented.

 ## Instructions
+**Important**: Our sketch utilizes sounds.
+As a result, you *must* import the Sound library.
+To do so, Navigate to Sketch -> Import Library... -> Manage Libraries... and search for Sound.
+Download the library that is authored by The Processing Foundation.
+Then, you may run the sketch.

 Past the starting screen, the game is played with typical 8 ball pool rules.
 A description of these rules is given at the end of these instructions.